 Log contains the error message “fork: Cannot allocate memory”.

-pid_max value is reached, the error message “fork: Cannot allocate memory” appears.
+pid_max value is reached, the error message “fork: Cannot allocate memory” will appear.

 The default value of

 32768, as shown below:

 When the total number of processes has reached

 pstree -p | wc -l